 If these are your needs, we have some other recommendations as for the best gaming monitors, but if you are intending to code as your primary use then the monitors here are all great choices.

-Best Programming Monitors: What to Consider?
+Best Programming Monitors: What to Consider in 2020?

 Resolution is a measure of how many pixels fit into your screen.
 High resolutions mean that the pixels are packed tighter, so information will be sharper and clearer.
 Most monitors these days are available in 1080p (1920 x 1080), but many manufacturers have also released 4k models to take things up a notch.